 Mastology is an international, multidisciplinary Journal, and the official publication of the Brazilian Society, is a specific medical journal established in 1991 to provide continuing medical education with a focus on breast diseases.
-The intentions are publishing articles on epidemiology, prevention and control, screening, biomarkers, diagnosis, therapeutics, rehabilitation, life of quality and scientific advances to improve the understanding of breast diseases and patient-related care.
+The intentions are publishing articles on epidemiology, prevention, control, screening, biomarkers, diagnosis, therapeutics, rehabilitation, quality of life and scientific advances to improve the understanding of breast diseases and patient-related care.

 All manuscripts will be initially accessed by the Editor for suitability for the Journal.
 Papers deemed suitable are then evaluated by at least two independent expert reviewers, in a blind-review process to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 Those that do not have merit, which contain significant methodological errors, or that do not fit into the editorial policy of the Journal will be rejected and can not be appealed.
 The reviewers’ comments will be returned to the Authors for modifications in the text or justification of their conservation.
 Only after the final approval of the reviewers and Editors, will the manuscripts be forwarded for publication.
 All manuscripts accepted for publication shall become the property of the Journal and may not be edited, in whole or in part, by any other means of dissemination, without the prior written authorization issued by the Editor-in-Chief.

 If the paper involves the use of human subjects, the authors should ensure that it has been carried out following The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans; Uniform Requirements for manuscripts submitted to Biomedical journals.
-The authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
-The privacy rights of human subjects must always be observed.
 All animal experiments should comply with the ARRIVE guidelines and should be carried out following the U.K. Animals (Scientific Procedures) Act, 1986 and associated guidelines, EU Directive 2010/63/EU for animal experiments, or the National Institutes of Health guide for the care and use of Laboratory Animals (NIH Publications No. 8023, revised 1978) and the authors should clearly indicate in the manuscript that such guidelines have been followed.
 The Journal will not accept editorial material for commercial purposes.

 Submission of manuscripts

-Original Articles: Describes experimental research or clinical research – prospective or retrospective, randomized, or double-blind.
-They must have 3,000 to 5,000 words, excluding illustrations (tables, figures [maximum of 5]) and references [maximum of 30 and preferably from the last 5 years].
+Original Articles: Describe experimental or clinical research – prospective, retrospective, randomized, or double-blind study.
+They must have 3,000 to 5,000 words, excluding illustrations (tables, figures [maximum of 5]) and references [maximum of 40 and preferably from the last 5 years].
 Manuscripts containing original clinical or experimental research results will be prioritized for publication.
-All manuscripts must present Title in English, Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions, and References.
+All manuscripts must present Title, Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions and References.

 Review Articles: Systematic critical evaluation of the literature on a given subject, so as to contain a comparative analysis of the works in the area, which discusses the limits and methodological scope, allowing to indicate perspectives of continuity of studies in that line of research and should contain conclusions.
-The procedures adopted for the review, as well as the search, selection, and evaluation strategies of the articles should be described, clarifying the delimitation and limits of the theme.
-Its maximum length should be 5,000 words and the maximum number of bibliographical references of 60 and preferably from the last 5 years.
+The procedures adopted for the review, as well as the search, selection, and evaluation strategies of the articles should be described, clarifying the delimitation of the theme.
+Its maximum length should be 5,000 words and the maximum number of bibliographical references should be 60 and preferably from the last 5 years.
 Systematic reviews and meta-analysis are advised.
-Title, Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions, and References.
+Consider: Title, Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions, and References.
 The general instructions for figures, tables and references are the same as for the original articles.
+For non-systematic reviews, the text can be divided in topics.

-Images in Mastology: Unusual images in clinical practice or associated with topics that are considerate as rare.
+Images in Mastology: Unusual images in clinical practice or associated with topics that are considered very rare.
 The text will be continuous, expressing the rarity or singularity of the case, a maximum of 400 words, and no more than 10 references and 3 figures.
 They must present Title, Abstract (non-structured up to 150 words), Keywords, and References.

 Case reports: They are manuscripts reporting unpublished, highly interesting, and well-documented clinical cases from a clinical and laboratory point of view.
 The text should express the rarity or singularity of the case, at a maximum of 2,000 words, and no more than 20 references preferably from the last 5 years and 3 figures.
-They should observe the structure: Introduction, Case report (with patient description, results of clinical exams, follow-up, diagnosis), Discussion (with similarity data in the literature), and Conclusion.
-They must present Abstract (unstructured), Keywords, and up to 20 References.
+They should observe the structure: Introduction, Case report (with patient description, results of clinical exams, follow-up, diagnosis), Discussion (with similar data in the literature), and Conclusion.
+They must present Abstract (unstructured) and Keywords.

 Letters to the Editor: They aim to comment or discuss papers published in the journal or report original research in progress.
 They will be published at the discretion of the Editors, with the corresponding reply where applicable.
 They must not exceed 600 words and 5 references from the last 5 years.